fbrandstetter/Autobackup/README.md

     mkdir backup/
     tar -xvf backup.restored.tar backup/

-You now have all backuped files in the `backup/` folder!
+You now have all backuped files in the `backup/` folder.

+## Server-List
+All servers are being added in the `serverlist.template` file.
+In order to have a working authentication, you have to add the SSH-KEY of the storage server to the server from which you want to grab files.
+You can add new servers using the following sheme:

+        <SERVER_HOSTNAME OR IP>|<USERNAME FOR AUTHENTICATION>